 This week we continue our Prospect of the Week award, an honor (virtually) given to one Tampa Bay Lightning prospect for their recent contributions on and off the ice.

-The Prospect of the Week for October 23 is … Dustin Tokarski, goaltender, Syracuse Crunch (AHL – USA)
+The Prospect of the Week for December 17 is … Alex Killorn, C/W, Syracuse (AHL – USA)

 Box score from TheAHL.com.